neu-se/CS4530-Fall-2024/policies.md

 **For fairness to all, there are no exceptions to the above rules.**

-## In Class Activities:
+## In Class Activities and Attendance:

 Most lectures will feature interactive activities and/or polls that support the material being presented.
 You must be present in class to participate in the activity or take the poll (participating in an online activity while not attending the synchronous session will be considered academic dishonesty and will be treated harshly).
 Each instructor may have a different style for assigning participation grades, but historical grading information suggests that each style results in a similar overall grade distribution.
 Participation grades will be posted on Canvas, and regularly updated.

+Attendance in the synchronous meetings is expected.
+Sometimes you cannot avoid missing a class.
+If you need to be away from class, it is your responsibility to catch up on the materials discussed in the class and inform the instructor to receive credit for any participation.

 If you join class in person, you are strongly encouraged to bring your laptop or phone to class so that you can participate in the activities.

 ### Policy on remote attendance

 If you are registered for an on-the-ground section but do not feel comfortable or are unable to attend in person, please contact your instructor in advance of class.
 We would like to provide the best and most comfortable learning experience, and encourage you to stay at home if advised by a medical professional.

 ## Classroom Environment